observablehq/framework/docs/deploying.md

 # Deploying

-When it comes time to share your project, you have a few options for deploying it for others to see.
-Framework is compatible with many static site hosts and automation environments, but here we'll focus on using GitHub Actions to deploy to Observable.
+When time comes to share your project, you have many options for deploying it for others to see.
+Framework is compatible with many static site hosts and automation environments.
+In this guide we’ll focus on deploying to Observable with GitHub Actions.

 ## Manually deploying to Observable

-If you don't already have a project to deploy, you can make one by following [getting-started](./getting-started).
+If you don’t already have a project to deploy, you can create one by following [getting-started](./getting-started).
 First, make sure that your project builds without error:

 ```sh
 $ npm run build